hacs/integration/docs/index.md

 You can also click the "OPEN LOG" from the "SETTINGS" tab to show logs only related to this integration (useful when creating a issue)

-During the first versions of this it will configure the logger component to use `debug` for this integration.
-This is done to make sure those exists when you need to report a bug.

 ## Startup

 During the startup it will scan for know repositories, and there will be a progressbar indicating that it's working.